wcaleb/pandocket/README.md

 # Known Issues

 - If the HTML content grabbed from the web uses "span" tags to provide formatting like italics, pandoc will lose the formatting.
 Basically, if the HTML is not well-formed, you're on your own.
+- You can't enter pandoc options that include strings with quotes, like `--variable=header-includes:'\setromanfont{TeX Gyre Pagella}'`

 # Dependencies